bictorv/chaosnet-bridge/NCP.md

 - for RFC, it includes the remote host and (optional) options (see above).
 - for OPN (received), it includes the remote host (see above)
 - for ANS (received), it includes the remote host (see above)
-- for FWD, it is two bytes of host address [lsb, msb] (which gets put in the ack field of the actual packet).
+- for FWD, it is two bytes of host address [lsb, msb] (which gets put in the ack field of the actual packet) immediately followed by the new contact name (ascii).
 - for UNC, it includes the packetno (2 bytes) and ackno (2 bytes) fields, which are not used for their normal purposes, but by the protocol using UNC.
 See [Using Foreign Protocols in Chaosnet](https://chaosnet.net/amber.html#Using-Foreign-Protocols-in-Chaosnet), and for example the "screen SPY" protocol for LispM (cf `spy.py` in this repo).

 #### NOTE further